JaKooLit/Debian-Hyprland/README.md

 ### 🔔 NOTICE TO UBUNTU USERS ###
 - You can use this installer.
 However, I have only tested on Ubuntu 23.10.
 Not sure if it works on older ubuntu as Hyprland needs an updated wayland libraries.
 For sure wont work in any Ubuntu LTS.
+- If you are using Gnome already, DO NOT install the SDDM.
+The GDM works file as well.
+For some reason, during installation, you will be asked which login manager you wanted to use.
+But during my test, nothing happened.
 - For Ubuntu with NVIDIA GPU's, make sure to edit the install-scripts/nvidia.sh .
 Delete all packages in nvidia_pkg except libva-wayland2 and nvidia-vaapi-driver and uncomment/remove # before sudo ubuntu-drivers install.
 You also need to delete or simply just add # in the lines 43 and 44  echo "## for nvidia... and echo "deb ...........

 ### 📷 Screenshots click to enlarge